 - Nußdorfer Straße

-And so we reach the end of our location guide with two particular bridges.
-I’ve done my best to collate and/or photograph all the existing examples of Otto Wagner’s grandiose architecture in Vienna, but if you find more, do let me know!
+And so we reach the end of our architectural location guide with two particular bridges.
+I’ve done my best to collate all the existing examples of Otto Wagner’s grandiose works in Vienna, but if you find more, do let me know!

 - Stadtbahn viaduct (1898?): A major railway bridge along the Stadtbahn (U6) route.
 Take the U6 to Gumpendorferstraße station and then walk south for a couple of minutes.
 It’s long and obvious.